MediaArea/MediaConch/DesignNarrative.md

 PREFORMA acknowledges the recommendations described in Consultative Committee for Space Data Systems' Open Archival Information System (OAIS) intended for the long term preservation of digital information (CCSDS 650.0.-B-1/ISO 14721:2003).
 MediaArea aims to identify all relevant areas of the OAIS reference model in relation to its proposed Conch conformance checker toolset.
 Moving foward, an additional examination of other OAIS-related standards will further minimize any redundancies or incompatibility with the PREFORMA project.

 The OAIS reference model describes the transmission of data in the form of conceptual containers known as Information Packages.
 In the OAIS environment, Submission Information Packages (SIPs) are created by Producers (those who provide the information to be preserved), containing data objects with relevant packaging information.
-After undergoing a series of  processes performed by functional entities, SIPS are transformed into Archival Information Packages (AIPs) and moved into the archive's long-term storage.
+After undergoing a series of  processes performed by functional entities, SIPS are transformed into Archival Information Packages (AIPs) and moved into an archive's long-term storage.
 Upon a query request by a Consumer, AIPs can be re-called and presented in the form of a Dissemination Information Package (DIPs) to the Designated Community.

 Conformance checking services play a major role in the OAIS reference model, specifically within the functional entities during the intial transmission of the SIP.
 The Ingest Quality Assurance (QA) function in particular validates SIPs in the temporary storage area prior to AIP generation.
 Here the Conch conformance checker and its associated toolset would verify SIPs through implementation checking and policy checking with rules and specifications defined by the Archive.
 Following an approved check, the resulting report would be submitted as associated Preservation Description Information (PDI) within the packaging information of the AIP.
 However, if a conformance check rejects a SIP, administrators may choose either to consult the associated Producer, or correct related issues with the toolset's metadata fixer.
 (See Fig. "The OAIS Ingest Functional Entity with Conch Integration")